selfage/bundler_cli/README.md

   -m, --entries-config-file <entriesConfigFile>  A config file to specify a list of entry files, each of which should be a single page
                                                  application.
 See https://www.npmjs.com/package/@selfage/bundler_cli for its schema.
 If not provided, it will look for ./web_app_entries.json.
-  -r, --base-dir <baseDir>                       The base directory that all imported assets should be relative to, such that a web server can
+  -b, --base-dir <baseDir>                       The base directory that all imported assets should be relative to, such that a web server can
                                                  serve files at this directory.
 If not provided, it will be the current working directory.
   -f, --from-dir <fromDir>                       The directoy to copy from.
 If not provided, it will be the current working directory.
   -t, --to-dir <toDir>                           The directoy to copy to.
 If not provided, or when <toDir> equals <fromDir>, no copies happen.